What's new in bikes at VELO Berlin (Photos)

 Not at VELO, but also on the horizon: I met recently with the owner of Halberstock Mobility, which has patented the Advanced Belt Drive as an alternative to the Gates Carbon Drive.
 Two rims hold the Advanced Belt Drive on track, which may solve the precision-frame problem, making belt drives available on more bikes.

-© C. Lepisto Larsitos bike lamps and chandeliers
+What's arty?© C. Lepisto Larsitos bike lamps and chandeliers

 VELO Berlin, like Berlin itself, integrates art into the techno scene.
 Pictured above is one of my favorites: cleverly re-purposed bike parts become Larsitos lamps.
 "100% Re-cycling" indeed.